 The Departments of Veteran Affairs and Housing and Urban Development, and the Independent Agencies Appropriations Act, 1998 (Public Law 105-65) authorized limited cross-collateralization between the Drinking Water SRF and the Clean Water SRF.
 Cross-collateralization allows states to use Clean Water SRF funds as security for bonds issued to finance Drinking Water SRF projects and vice versa.
-The cross-collateralization of the two funds may enhance the lending capacity of one or both SRFs by providing additional security to bondholders, which enhances bond ratings and lowers borrowing costs without increasing risks.
+The cross-collateralization of the two funds may enhance the lending capacity of one or both SRFs.
 State statute 644.122 RSMO provides the state's legal authority to implement cross-collateralization.